enriquepablo/terms/README.rst

 object type (like we have done above with ``subj``.)

 Facts are not words,
-but they are also individuals of the language,
-"first class citizens",
-and can be used wherever a word can be used.
+but they are also individuals of the language (terms), "first class citizens", and can be used wherever a word can be used.
 Facts are of type ``exists``, and also of type <verb>,